Segun Ikudehinbu

-Segun Victor Ikudehinbu (born June 16, 1989 in Lagos) is a Nigerian football player who currently plays for Sporting Bengal United F.C.
+Segun Victor Ikudehinbu (born June 16, 1989) is a Nigerian former professional footballer who played as a midfielder.

 In September 2017, Ikudehinbu was sentenced to two years and two months imprisonment for two counts of rape.
 Itä-Suomi Court of Appeals upheld the sentence passed previously by Pohjois-Savo District Court.
 The rapes took place in Kuopio, fall 2015.
 The defendant denied any wrongdoing and claimed the intercourse was consensual.

-Style of Play

-Segun is a midfielder with a low center of gravity.
-Armed with an excellent passing range and great shooting ability, he possesses good pressing and marking skills, making him suitable for a defensive midfield role if needed.
-His attacking talent often sees him utilized as a central midfielder, helping to progress the game into the opposing half.
-Segun has an eye for goal, allowing him to easily fit into the role of a forward-thinking attacking midfielder.
-He has played professionally in the Finnish and Romanian leagues.